 Please refer to Important Dates for the application deadlines to register in a certificate program.
-We recommend applying for the certificate before enrollment in the first course towards the certificate.
-Registration in a certificate program allows you to take advantage of priority enrollment for your courses.
+We recommend applying for the certificate before enrolment in the first course towards the certificate.
+Registration in a certificate program allows you to take advantage of priority enrolment for your courses.

-If you have a Ryerson Student ID and an active Ryerson Online Identity, you may register in a certificate program in your RAMSS Student Centre by clicking “Chang Certificate Reg/Trnsfr”.
+If you have a Ryerson Student Number and an active Ryerson Online Identity, you may register in a certificate program in your RAMSS Student Centre by clicking “Chang Certificate Reg/Trnsfr”.

-If you are a new student and need a Ryerson Student ID, visit Request a Student ID.
+If you are a new student and need a Ryerson Student Number, visit Request a Ryerson Student Number.
 You are able to register for your certificate program at the same time.

-If you can’t remember your password, visit my.ryerson.ca, click “Can’t login?” and then “Students“ to reset your password.
+If you can’t remember your password, visit my.ryerson.ca, click “Need help?” and then “Students“ to reset your password.

-We recommend applying for the certificate before enrollment in the first course towards the certificate.
+Again, we recommend applying for the certificate before enrolment in the first course towards the certificate.
 This will allow maximum flexibility in crediting external courses and/or courses previously taken at Ryerson to a maximum of 50 percent of the certificate requirements.

 7. Can I use Ryerson certificate courses that I took prior to